WICG/attribution-reporting-api/flexible_event_config.md

 { "event_trigger_data": [{"trigger_data": "0", "value": 45}] }
 ```

 The values are summed to 8 + 50 + 45 = 103.
-This yields the following reports at 14 days + 1 hour:
+This yields the following reports at 14 days:

 ```jsonc
 // Report 2